Discrete stress-energy tensor in the loop O(n) model: Introduction

 As we already mentioned above, the loop~$O(n)$ model is conjectured to have a conformally invariant scaling limit which can be described by the CFT with a central charge given by eq.~\eqref{eq:intro-central-charge}.
 Hence, we conjecture that~$\Tgeom^\dob$, when properly normalized, converges to the unique martingale of~$\sle_\kappa$ which has the Schwarzian conformal covariance.

 {\bf Conjecture T.} There exists a lattice dependent constant~$\mathcal{C}$ such that for~$\sigma = 3/\kappa - 1/2$

-The function~$\Tgeom^{b,b'}$ is a martingale with respect to the growing interface from~$b$ to~$b'$.
+It is easy to see that~$\Te^{b,b'}$ is a martingale with respect to the growing interface from~$b$ to~$b'$.
 Hence, the proof of the above conjecture would imply convergence of the interface to the~$\sle_\kappa$.
-This is similar to the approach of the parafermionic observables proposed in~\cite{Smi_Icm06}.
-As a strong support for this conjecture, we prove it for~$n=1$ (Ising model), see section~\ref{Intro_Ising}.
-For every~$n\in [0,2]$, components of the discrete stress-energy tensor~$\Tgeom$ satisfy certain linear relations which can be interpreted as a part of the discrete Cauchy-Riemann relations (see section~\ref{sec:combinatorics}).
+This is similar to the approach of the parafermionic observables proposed in~\cite{Smi06}.
+As a strong support for this conjecture, we prove it for~$n=1$ (Ising model).

 We note that on the boundary the conjecture for~$n=0$ agrees with the restriction property of the~$\sle_{8/3}$.
 Indeed, in this case one has~$c=0$ and Conjecture~T means that~$\Tgeom^{b,b'}$, after a proper rescaling, converges to~$\frac{5}{8}|\varphi'/\varphi|^2\cdot\delta^{2}$.
 On the boundary the latter is the probability to intersect the $\delta$-neighbourhood of a boundary point.
 The boundary values of~$\Tgeom^{b,b'}$ can be interpreted in a similar way.
-Indeed, by definition of~$\Tgeom^{b,b'}$ given in section~\ref{sec:T_alternative_def}, only paths touching a boundary edge contribute to the value of~$\Tgeom^{b,b'}$ at it.
+Indeed, only paths touching a boundary edge contribute to the value of~$\Tgeom^{b,b'}$ at it.